Bearspaw South Feeder Main Improvements Project

 When does construction start?

 Construction on Stage A is expected to start in Spring 2026.
-Stage B construction timing will be shared once detailed design is complete on that stage of work.
+Stage B construction timing will be shared once detailed design is complete on that stage of which is expected around February 2026.

 Where can I ask questions about the project?